The-Marcy-Lab-School/se-unit-x-js/lesson-0-big-o/lecture_notes/lecture.md

 O(1) is constant run time.
 An example is indexing an array.
 It doesn't matter if `array` is 10 elemennts or 1,000,000 elements long.
 Checking `array[1]` is going to take the same amount of time.

-O(log _n_) is logarithmic, where each iteration takes half the amoutn of time as the last iteration, like with binary search.
+O(log _n_) is logarithmic, where each iteration takes half the amount of time as the last iteration, like with binary search.

 O(_n_) is linear, where each iteration takes the same amount of time as the last iteration.